-What does it specialise in?
+What does it specialize in?
 The list below should give an indication –

-- It is a full-fledged task manager for Android that should fulfil all your task management requirements on an Android device.
+- It is a full-fledged task manager for Android that should fulfill all your task management requirements on an Android device.

 - The slick and clear interface is what makes it an excellent choice.

-- It also packs in additional features like clearing cache, cleaning browser history and boost phone performance.
+- It also packs in additional features like clearing cache, clearing browser history and boost phone performance.